rishabha25/isl-table-scraper/README.md

 # isl-table-scraper
-Script to scrape ISL and I-League table standings from ESPN
+Script to scrape ISL and I-League table standings from ESPN in markdown format